Retirement Income Planning: Developing Your Distribution Strategy

 Strategies for Inflation Protection

-Some investments and income strategies can help protect against inflation.
+Some investments and income strategies are designed to help address inflation.
 These might include stocks, real estate, or Treasury Inflation-Protected Securities (TIPS).
 However, these investments also come with their own risks that need to be considered.

 Healthcare Cost Planning